youngfish42/Awesome-FL/README.md

  ![](https://img.shields.io/github/last-commit/youngfish42/Awesome-Federated-Learning-on-Graph-and-Tabular-Data)

+- *2022/09/05 -  Add some information about top journals*
 - *2022/08/31 - All papers (including 400+ papers from top conferences and top journals and 100+ papers with graph and tabular data) have been comprehensively sorted out, and information such as publication addresses, links to preprints and source codes of these papers have been compiled.
 The source code of 280+ papers has been obtained.
 We hope it can help those who use this project.*  :smiley:
 - *2022/07/31 -  Add VLDB papers*
 - *2022/07/30 -  Add top-tier system conferences papers and add COLT,UAI,OSDI, SOSP, ISCA, MLSys, AISTATS,WSDM papers*